architect-examples/arc-workshop/src/shared/md/04-json-service/00-url-design.md

 - Clients are far easier to author with the main information is divvied betwen reads (`GET`) and writes (`POST`) and plain URLs
 - No helpers are required to learn, use (and debug); you are free to generate form fields, headers, and the such however you want (serverside render interop is clean)

 Just because JSF Architect reccomends this it does not mean you are required to heed this advice.
-You can create additional endpoints in API Gateway and map them to your existing Lambda functions manually.
+You can create additional endpoints in API Gateway and map them to your existing Lambda functions manually (or with CloudFormation).
 You could opt to use a query parameter or hidden form field to mock out `text/html` content too (but you are then opting into having a function for both update and delete actions which is definately not desirable)..

 ---
 ### Alternative API Styles

-In recent years REST has come under fire and some further attempts at normalization have been made.
+REST is not the only way to architect an HTTP API.

 [**JSON API**](http://jsonapi.org/) is a formal specification for formatting JSON responses with a slightly different header `application/vnd.api+json`.
 JSF Architect does not currently support this natively but you could reconfigure API Gateway manually to send this `Content-Type`.